malvikasharan/surrounded-by-giants/participate.md

 - Code of Conduct facilitator: We want to make this platform open, and inclusive for everyone.
 Our Code of Conduct provides the basic guideline to set a welcoming tone in this community space.
 You can take a role of the Code of Conduct facilitator by helping the core team in improving the community guideline, and resolving any incidence reported within the community space.
 - Commenter: Comment on the post to share your views and engage with others in this platform on the relevant topic as that of the posts.

-Can you think of other ways that you can participate in or contribute to this platform?
-Share with me by emailing [email.surroundedbygiants@gmail.com](mailto:email.surroundedbygiants@gmail.com).
+#### Can you think of other ways that you can participate in or contribute to this platform?

+Share your ideas, opinions, and feedback with me by emailing [email.surroundedbygiants@gmail.com](mailto:email.surroundedbygiants@gmail.com).